-We have previously incorporated a hybrid method for coupling discrete, one-dimensional blood vessels with a homogenized representation of the vasculature (Kremheller et al. 2019) into our vascular multiphase tumor growth model (Kremheller et al. 2018).
+We have previously incorporated a hybrid method for coupling discrete, one-dimensional blood vessels with a homogenized representation of the vasculature into our vascular multiphase tumor growth model.
 Therein, we couple a discrete representation of the pre-existing vasculature with a homogenized representation of the neovasculature which is formed during angiogenesis.
 For that, we employ constraint enforcement strategies which are well-known from solid mechanics.
 In our previous paper, the main focus was on modeling vascular tumor growth.
 In this contribution, we validate the applicability of the hybrid embedded/homogenized approach for the study of perfusion through solid tumors.
 Here, accurate models of fluid mass transport are of high relevance since efficient drug delivery to cancerous tissue relies on the fact that the drug reaches a large fraction of the tumor cells.
-Therefore, physiological characteristics such as microvascular flow, the structure of the extracellular matrix or the IF pressure profile may influence the transport of drugs through tumor tissue and, hence, ultimately the success of treatment (Dewhirst and Secomb 2017).
-For instance, increased interstitial pressure due to highly permeable vessels and inefficient lymphatic drainage has been identified as an obstacle for successful drug delivery (Baxter and Jain 1989; Jain 1994; Heldin et al. 2004).
-Novel nanoparticle-based therapies aim to exploit these properties of the tumor vasculature for more specific targeting of tumor sites (Matsumura and Maeda 1986).
+Therefore, physiological characteristics such as microvascular flow, the structure of the extracellular matrix or the IF pressure profile may influence the transport of drugs through tumor tissue and, hence, ultimately the success of treatment.
+For instance, increased interstitial pressure due to highly permeable vessels and inefficient lymphatic drainage has been identified as an obstacle for successful drug delivery.27-29 Novel nanoparticle-based therapies aim to exploit these properties of the tumor vasculature for more specific targeting of tumor sites.
 Appropriate models of these transport phenomena can provide additional insight into and guidelines for drug design.
-In the context of cancer, this paradigm shift is described by the concept of transport oncophysics with the objective to engineer drugs with optimized transport properties (Ferrari 2010; Nizzero et al. 2018).
+In the context of cancer, this paradigm shift is described by the concept of transport oncophysics with the objective to engineer drugs with optimized transport properties.

 Sound computational models are required to achieve this goal.
-We therefore took great care in the development of our hybrid model, i.e., both in the theoretical basis and its implementation.
-In this paper the main focus is on the validation of our hybrid embedded/homogenized scheme with three complex tumorspecific vascular networks based on large tissue samples containing more than 100 000 blood vessels (D'Esposito et al. 2018; Sweeney et al. 2019).
-We put a special emphasis on the extraction of the larger vessels from the fully-resolved network data such that it qualitatively matches the topology and distribution of larger vascular structures inside tumors available via in-vivo imaging.
+We therefore took great care in the development of our hybrid model, that is, both in the theoretical basis and its implementation.
+In this paper, the main focus is on the validation of our hybrid embedded/homogenized scheme with three complex tumor-specific vascular networks based on large tissue samples containing more than 100,000 blood vessels.
+We put a special emphasis on the extraction of the larger vessels from the fully resolved network data such that it qualitatively matches the topology and distribution of larger vascular structures inside tumors available via in-vivo imaging.
 Thus, we make sure that the hybrid approach is investigated for cases which closely resemble real-life scenarios where the structure of the considered part of the microcirculation is not entirely known.
-Here, the complete topology of the vasculature in the given tissue domain is available which allows us to generate reference solutions with a fully-resolved model and to quantify the error introduced by the homogenization in the hybrid model.
+Here, the complete topology of the vasculature in the given tissue domain is available which allows us to generate reference solutions with a fully resolved model and to quantify the error introduced by the homogenization in the hybrid model.
 We evaluate the error by means of several well-defined metrics involving the agreement of pressures and flow between the two models.
 Concurrently, the parameters of the hybrid model are identified such that the correspondence of the models is maximized.
-Evaluating the error of the hybrid model in comparison to a fully-resolved one is a first and indispensable step towards realistic hybrid models of tumor perfusion relying only on non-invasively available physiological data.
+Evaluating the error of the hybrid model in comparison to a fully resolved one is a first and indispensable step toward realistic hybrid models of tumor perfusion relying only on noninvasively available physiological data.
 For a full validation and parameter optimization, similar methods as applied herein need to be combined with advanced in-vivo imaging techniques.
-The comparison of two purely numerical approaches allows us to investigate the hybrid model in a controlled environment unaffected by any further influences such as uncertainties in experimental or clinical data.
+The comparison of two purely numerical approaches and the inverse identification of the optimal parameters allows us to investigate the hybrid model in a controlled environment unaffected by any further influences such as uncertainties in experimental or clinical data.